Sanjeev-Chakaravarthy/fullstack-docker-app/README.md

 ## Folder Structure

-This setup is part of the Kalvium Docker Module Mini Project - 1
+This setup is part of the Kalvium Docker Module Mini Project - 1 and 2